Trustworthy AI Must Account for Interactions: Abstract

 \section{Abstract}

 Trustworthy AI encompasses many aspirational aspects for aligning AI systems with human values, including fairness, privacy, robustness, explainability, and uncertainty quantification.
-However, efforts to enhance one aspect often introduce unintended trade-offs that negatively impact others, making it challenging to improve all aspects simultaneously.
+Ultimately the goal of Trustworthy AI research is to achieve all aspects simultaneously.
+However, efforts to enhance one aspect often introduce unintended trade-offs that negatively impact others.
 In this position paper, we review notable approaches to these five aspects and systematically consider every pair, detailing the negative interactions that can arise.
-For example, applying differential privacy to model training can amplify biases in the data, undermining fairness.
-Drawing on these findings, we take the position that addressing trustworthiness along each axis in isolation is insufficient.
-Instead, research on Trustworthy AI must account for intersectionality between aspects and adopt a holistic view across all relevant axes at once.
-To illustrate our perspective, we provide guidance on how researchers can work towards integrated trustworthiness, a case study on how intersectionality applies to the financial industry, and alternative views to our position.
+For example, applying differential privacy to model training can amplify biases, undermining fairness.
+Drawing on these findings, we take the position that current research practices of improving one or two aspects in isolation are insufficient.
+Instead, research on Trustworthy AI must account for interactions between aspects and adopt a holistic view across all relevant axes at once.
+To illustrate our perspective, we provide guidance on how practitioners can work towards integrated trust, examples of how interactions affect the financial industry, and alternative views.